 The thought made us gag in June, but right now, we’re down with the idea of chocolate, cream and marshmallows all mixed together in a glorious, sugar coma-inducing mess.
 You can normally find us ordering one of these bad boys at 11am when two pieces of toast just doesn’t cut it.

 It’s like Ribena – but hot – and after five glasses you suddenly feel unmistakably merry and you can’t work out why.
 All those nuts, herbs and spices; it should make us hanker after chai tea lattes, but without the alcohol kick, what’s the point?

 With honey.
-With banana.
-With cinnamon and blueberries.
+Or banana.
+How about cinnamon and blueberries?
 Initially considered too stodgy as summer joined us, porridge is now making a comeback.
 Top tip: Don’t buy the economy porridge from the supermarket; the oats don’t quite lend themselves to breakfast, just flapjacks.
 Get the mid-range bag.
 Don’t waste your time with the sachets; they’re never enough.

 Suddenly, the local is the only place to be on a Sunday, and we’re fine with that.
 Yes, we will pay extra for extra meat.
 And we’ll have some extra potatoes, too.

 If you’ve ever been offered this option on a flight, you’ll know the feeling of utter sadness when you realise that sausages and mash cannot be beaten except for when you make it at home.
 The mash needs lots of butter, the sausages must be from your local butcher, and there must be a squabble over whether the dish is eaten with gravy or beans.